fayza-khan/PDF-Chatbot-Langchain/README.md

 We welcome your feedback and suggestions for improving the PDF-Chat App.
 If you encounter any issues or have ideas for enhancements, please feel free to open an issue on the GitHub repository.

+This project’s open source nature, one-month free use of the OpenAI API, and need to purchase an API key are its only drawbacks.
+However, in my opinion, it’s worthwhile.

 Thank you for using the PDF-Chat App!